-Located in southeastern Nevada, the quiet town of Caliente is the only incorporated community in Lincoln County.
+Located in southeastern Nevada, the quiet city of Caliente is the only incorporated community in Lincoln County.
 Shaded by beautiful cottonwood trees, the residential area has a friendly hometown feel.

-Evidence of the historical roots of this railroad town can be seen in its mission-style Caliente Railroad station.
-City offices, a library and a unique mural in the old Amtrak waiting room now occupy the railroad depot.
+Evidence of the historical roots of this railroad town can be seen in its mission-style Caliente Railroad Depot.
+City offices, a library and a unique mural in the old Amtrak waiting room now occupy the building.
 A picturesque line of “company row” houses are located just northeast of downtown.
-Town services include restaurants, gas stations, motels, a small casino and a variety of stores.
-The U.S. Department of the Interior-Bureau of Land Management offers visitor information for travelers.
+Town services include restaurants, gas station, motels, and a variety of stores.
+The Bureau of Land Management Caliente Field Office offers visitor information for travelers.

-For sports and recreation there are three city parks, a public swimming pool, tennis courts, rodeo grounds, shooting range, motocross race track and mountain bike trails.
+For sports and recreation there are three city parks, a public swimming pool, shooting range, motocross race track, walking trails, ball fields, and mountain bike trails.
 Hometown activities include barbecues, softball tournaments, the Memorial Day Celebration, Fourth of July Celebration and Mountain Bike Fest – drawing visitors from all over with great food, dancing, games for the kids and a dazzling fireworks display.

 Caliente is conveniently located within some of the most beautiful country in the state.
 To the south is magnificent Rainbow Canyon, with the oasis-like setting of Kershaw-Ryan State Park just two miles south of the city center.
-Within 50 miles of the town are four other state parks: Beaver Dam, Cathedral Gorge, Spring Valley, and Echo Canyon.
+Within a short drive are more incredible state parks and a wide range of outdoor attractions.

 Find nearby services for your visit.